Climate Change and the Future of the Boston Coastline

 - Key ways to assist coastal communities' planning for the future.

 - Forecasts of what Boston and the New England coastline might look like in a century.

 - Anticipated civic + political affects: demographics, economics and social conditions.

 Join the conversation and be part of the solution.

 $15 in advance // $20 at the door.
 Students w/ID admitted free.

-We're proud and excited to welcome Juan to the Long Now Boston community.
+We're proud and excited to welcome both Paul and Kirk to the Long Now Boston community.

 Cambridge Innovation Center is an in-kind sponsor of this Long Now Boston conversation.
 We are very grateful for their support.